humaans/react-space-router/docs/content/_index.md

 Takes the route config and renders the components that match the current route.

-- `routes` an array of arrays of route definitions, where each route is an object of shape `{ path, component, resolver, props, redirect, scrollGroup, routes, ...metadata }`
+- `routes` an array of arrays of route definitions, where each route is an object of shape `{ path, component, props, redirect, scrollGroup, routes, ...metadata }`
   - `path` is the URL pattern to match that can include named parameters as segments
   - `component` a react component to render, can be a component wrapped in React.lazy
-  - `resolver` an async function that will return the component, for when you want to load routes async without opting into Suspense, only called once and cached
   - `props` props to be passed to the component
   - `redirect` can be a string or a function that redirects upon entering that route
   - `scrollGroup` a string that can group a set of routes, such that navigating between them does not scroll to top, by default each route is in it's own scroll group